-A cat getting underfoot is an unwelcome behavior.
-It can be dangerous for you and your pet.
-It is one of the disadvantages of cats for seniors as a bad fall can take place at any time.
-We will explain the feline thinking behind this risky behavior, and how you should respond appropriately.
+A cat getting underfoot is unwelcome behavior that can put your personal safety at risk.
+It is one of the most obvious disadvantages of cats for seniors as a bad fall can potentially happen at any time.
+We’ll explain the feline thinking behind this behavior and how you should respond.

 - 1 Why Do Cats Walk Between Your Legs?

 - 2 Why Does My Cat Run Ahead of Me?